cjflan/cjflan.github.io/index.md

 Projects I'm currently working on:
 * Send a v8 boulder and climb 5.13 (in the gym)
+* Learn to trad climb better
-* Train to run a marathon
+* Train to run a marathon (preferably sub 3:30)
 * Training my dog for better recall

 Projects on the horizon: